fsantanna/pingus/ceu/README.md

 <!-- CEU-CONTAINER-STATIC -->

+#### Céu

-In Céu, entities that coexist just need to be created in the same lexical
+In Céu, entities that coexist just have to be created in the same lexical
 block:

 @CODE_LINES[[language=CEU,